Since January 2021, the UK and other parts of the world are facing an unprecedented rise in wholesale gas and electricity prices.

-A big part of this is helping to raise staff awareness of energy conservation, so they can be motivated to co-operate and reduce waste.
+A big part of reducing your hospitality business energy consumption, is helping to raise staff awareness of energy conservation, so they can be motivated to co-operate and reduce waste.

 The sector as a whole spends £1.3 billion per year on energy, producing 8 million tonnes of carbon emissions annually.
 Carbon Trust has estimated that most UK hospitality businesses could reduce their energy consumption by 10 to 14 percent, using measures such as those discussed here.
 Just imagine the difference that could make to your profitability.